-Peer pressure has always been a problem among children, teenagers, and even young adults.
+Peer pressure has always been a problem among children, teenagers, and adults.
 What is seen is usually copied.
-Either through choice or through peer pressure.
-This peer pressure is one of the major contributors to underage drinking and the beginnings of alcoholism.
-With an overwhelming desire to "fit in" teenagers fall to peer pressure and alcoholism because very easily.
+Either through choice or peer pressure.
+This peer pressure is one of the significant contributors to underage drinking and the beginnings of alcoholism.
+With an overwhelming desire to “fit in,” teenagers easily fall into peer pressure and alcoholism.

 Peer Pressure and Friends

-The need to be liked in today's society is a large portion of what makes young teenagers react the way that they do.
-Even in young adults, the desire to either look cool to their peers or for the opposite sex can drive them to do things that they normally would not.
-Peer pressure among friends is much stronger than pressure from strangers, and even family.
-The influence of family can be quickly overruled when it comes to friends pressuring each other to do something.
-Today's generation has a need to differentiate themselves from parents, thus peer pressure is much more dangerous.
+The need to be liked in today’s society is a large portion of what makes young teenagers react the way they do.
+Even in young adults, the desire to look cool to their peers or the opposite sex can drive them to do things they usually would not.
+Peer pressure among friends is much stronger than pressure from strangers and family.
+Family influence can be quickly overruled when it comes to friends pressuring each other to do something.
+Today’s generation needs to differentiate themselves from their parents.
+Thus, peer pressure is much more dangerous.

 Peer Pressure Alcoholism Problems

-In a 2001 survey, it was shown that up to 40% of Canada's tenth-grade students had taken a drink of alcohol in the previous year.
-Many of these teens, drank even younger than their ninth-grade year.
-This was shown to be because of peer pressure from friends, or influences in the movie and music industries.
+A 2001 survey showed that up to 40% of Canada’s tenth-grade students had taken a drink of alcohol in the previous year.
+Many of these teens drank even younger than their ninth-grade year.
+This was shown to be because of peer pressure from friends or influences in the movie and music industries.
 Not succumbing to peer pressure brings along several problems.

-One of the biggest reasons that teens begin to drink at a young age is because of the verbal abuse they take when they refuse.
-Being pressured at a party, at a friend's home, or even sneaking alcohol out of their own home, is what many teens face weekly.
-Those that hold out, and refuse, are berated by their friends.
-Eventually, they succumb under the pressure.
+One of the biggest reasons teens begin to drink at a young age is the verbal abuse they take when they refuse.
+Being pressured at a party, at a friend’s home, or even sneaking alcohol out of their own home, is what many teens face weekly.
+Their friends berate those that hold out and refuse.
+Eventually, they succumb to the pressure.

-Following behind the verbal abuse is physical beatings.
-When friends react violently towards each other because they do not participate in the same activities, there is already a problem of addictive behavior.
+Following verbal abuse is physical beatings.
+When friends react violently towards each other because they do not participate in the same activities, there is already a problem with addictive behavior.

 Rising Teen Pregnancies

-A problem, that can be attributed to peer pressure, is the rising rate of teen pregnancies.
+A problem that can be attributed to peer pressure is the rising rate of teen pregnancies.
 Not only are young people pressured to drink alcohol, but are then entering into a larger world of drugs and unprotected sex.
-If they can be pressured into one thing, then the pressuring does not cease.
+If they can be pressured into one thing, the pressuring does not cease.

 Peer Pressure Signs

-There are two major types of peer pressure that teens undergo today.
-The first is through active peer pressure where the person is invited to drink, invited to a party, asked to take part in the "cool" drinking games, or just to hang out.
+There are two significant types of peer pressure that teens undergo today.
+The first is through active peer pressure, where the person is invited to drink, invited to a party, asked to participate in the “cool” drinking games, or just to hang out.
 Another form is passive pressure.
 This is the direct link between wanting to fit in and being alone.
-Knowing the signs that the teenager shows will help to determine the risk of peer pressure alcoholism and prevent it.
-Some signs are a hesitancy to go to school, reclusive behavior, and sudden change in friends, wanting to have more money or staying out later than they should.
-Treatment programs for alcohol addiction in Canada can be of good help to make you cope better with peer pressure and life in general.
+Knowing the signs that teenage show will help to determine the risk of peer pressure alcoholism and prevent it.
+Some signs are hesitancy to go to school, reclusive behavior, sudden change in friends, wanting to have more money, or staying out later than they should.
+Treatment programs for alcohol addiction in Canada can help you cope better with peer pressure and life in general.